johnbillion/action-wordpress-plugin-attestation/README.md

 See above.

+## What SLSA level does this facilitate?

+To the best of my understanding, the build provenance attestation features on GitHub Actions mean that [your build and deployment will by default adhere to SLSA at Level 1](https://slsa.dev/get-started).
+In order to adhere to Level 3, further integration is needed with the SLSA provenance generation workflow.
+I am working on this in preparation for version 1.0 of this action.

 ## Where can I see the attestations for my plugin?

 The action will output a link to the attestation.